| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 constructs the new procedures and bigloo module declarations are

 created.
-All scheme expressions, that cgen
+All scheme expressions, that cgen does not recognize,

 are printed back into output with no changes.

-By convention, all the cgen
+By convention, all the cgen input files have extension

-, you may use it as cgen
+.defs in bigloo-lib, you may use it as cgen usage

 examples.

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-is used in this form:
+Typically cgen is used in this form:

 cgen -o <outfile> file1 [file2] ... |